Judge hits 100th HR, Tanaka dominant as Yanks top M’s 7-0

-SEATTLE (AP) - Aaron Judge became the third-fastest player in baseball history to reach 100 home runs, Masahiro Tanaka threw seven sharp innings and outpitched Yusei Kikuchi in a showdown of Japanese starters, and the New York Yankees beat the Seattle Mariners 7-0 on Tuesday night.
+Judge became the third-fastest player in baseball history to reach 100 home runs, Tanaka threw seven sharp innings and outpitched Yusei Kikuchi in a showdown of Japanese starters, and the New York Yankees beat the Seattle Mariners 7-0 on Tuesday night.

 Judge joined elite company on the first pitch he saw from Kikuchi, hitting a two-run homer off the batter’s eye in center field in the first inning.
 Judge reached the 100-homer mark in his 371st game.
 Only Ryan Howard (325) and Yankees teammate Gary Sanchez (355) got to 100 faster.
 It was Judge’s 17th homer of the season after going deep in all three games at Dodger Stadium last weekend.